-&lt;sup>28Protecting communication to a provider edge with a lower MACsec instance, for example, while protecting traffic to be carried over a service offered by the provider with another that ensures confidentiality and integrity independent of trust in the provider.
+25Protecting communication to a provider edge with a lower MACsec instance, for example, while protecting traffic to be carried over a service offered by the provider with another that ensures confidentiality and integrity independent of trust in the provider.

-&lt;sup>29There is a warning here for anyone who thinks that using MACsec to determine neighbors directly is preferable to using LLDP supported by MACsec.
+26There is a warning here for anyone who thinks that using MACsec to determine neighbors directly is preferable to using LLDP supported by MACsec.

-&lt;sup>30MKA ensures that each participant will use a distinct SCI so there is no risk of IV reuse with a given SAK.
+27MKA ensures that each participant will use a distinct SCI so there is no risk of IV reuse with a given SAK.

-$^{31}$ XPN: Extended Packet Numbering, Cipher Suites, allowing up to $2^{64}$ packets to be transmitted using a given SAK, before a new SAK is required.
+$^{^{28}}$ XPN: Extended Packet Numbering, Cipher Suites allowing up to 2^{64} packets to be transmitted using a given SAK, before a new SAK is required.

-$^{32}$ When reauthentication occurs the successfully reautheticated members of a CA start using an new CAK.
-It is convenient to view the continuing and uninterrupted communication as CA members overlap the use of new SAs supported by SAKs distributed with the new CAK with prior SAs as occuring within a single CA, rather than an overlap and replacement of CAs, particularly as the SCIs remain unchanged.
+$^{^{29}}$ When reauthentication occurs the successfully reauthenticate members of a CA start using an new CAK.
+It is convenient to view the continuing and uninterrupted communication as CA members overlap the use of new SAs supported by SAKs distributed with the new CAK with prior SAs as occurring within a single CA, rather than an overlap and replacement of CAs, particularly as the SCIs remain unchanged.
 For an up to date description of CAK and SAK rollover see P802.1Xbx.

-&lt;sup>33There is no need to distribute an explicit group CAK in the point-to-point case.
-The setings of the management variables joinGroup, formGroup, and new Group only relate to the distribution and acceptance of explicit group keys and have no impact on the use of a CAK derived from a point-to-point authentication exchange.
+30There is no need to distribute an explicit group CAK in the point-to-point case.
+The settings of the management variables joinGroup, formGroup, and new Group only relate to the distribution and acceptance of explicit group keys and have no impact on the use of a CAK derived from a point-to-point authentication exchange.

-Each MKA participant, as currently standardized, represents a CA member that uses a single SC with its associated parameters such as the SCI and supporting SAs.
+associated parameters such as the SCI and supporting SAs.
 In the interests of interoperability with existing implementations and of not creating new test cases: